EldonGabriel/eldongabriel.github.io/_experience/operational-resilience.md

 ---

-# Portfolio Documentation
+## Portfolio Documentation

-This section highlights applied operational resilience work, including backup strategy implementation, disaster recovery validation, and infrastructure restoration testing.
+This section presents operational resilience work, including backup implementation, disaster recovery validation, and system restoration testing.

-Additional lab documentation, configuration records, and recovery validation evidence are maintained within a private research archive.
+Selected materials demonstrate core recovery and continuity capabilities, while additional configuration data and validation evidence are maintained in a private archive.

-Complete documentation and supporting materials are restricted and available upon request for professional or technical review.
+Full documentation is available upon request for professional or technical review.